wobblycoder/fighterz/README.md

 # fighterz

-A simple simulation of fighter planes suitable as an introduction to modeling and simulation (or game programming) intended for use as a teaching tool.
+A simple simulation of fighter planes suitable as an introduction to modeling and simulation (or game programming) intended for use as a teaching tool (especially for Jr. High and High School career day presentations.)

 The code uses the pygame library, in addition to the baseline Python 3.